 - Abnormal free light chain (FLC) ratio < 0.26 or > 1.65,

-- Level of the appropriate involved light chain (increased kappa FLC in patients with ratio > 1.65 and increased lambda FLC in patients with ratio < 0.26),
+- Level of the appropriate involved light chain (increased kappa FLC in patients with a ratio > 1.65 and increased lambda FLC in patients with a ratio < 0.26),

 - No immunoglobulin heavy chain expression on IFE,